 If you’re not selling a house in the suburban dream there are other hot spots for property investors.
 Houses outside of Manchester’s finest spots could still be subject to a fast house sale!

 Students need accommodation, so homes in areas like Withington and specifically Mauldeth Road and Ladybarn Road are ideal locations for the buy-to-let property buyer.

 Due to the consistent, large student population investors are likely to see a return when buying property in Manchester.

 Altrincham is a suburban area of Manchester and in 2020 it won the title ‘the best place to live in the UK’ by The Times.
-Altrincham has had significant redevelopment to the high street.
-Some of the biggest contributors include The Market House foot hall, interesting shops, its cinema and finally it’s praised for being child and dog friendly.
-This reputation exists across the town from excellent children’s menus in restaurants to its high calibre schools including Altrincham Grammar School for Boys and Altrincham Grammar School for Girls; two of the best schools in the north west.
+Altrincham has had significant redevelopment of the high street.
+Some of the biggest contributors include The Market House food hall, interesting shops, its cinema and finally it’s praised for being child and dog friendly.
+This reputation exists across the town from excellent children’s menus in restaurants to its high-calibre schools including Altrincham Grammar School for Boys and Altrincham Grammar School for Girls; two of the best schools in the northwest.

 Both schools have an outstanding Ofsted report, which always aids fast house sales.
 Areas with outstanding schools are appealing to families who want to send their children to the best schools and Ofsted school reports do influence home-buying decisions.